 Sudan: one of the world’s most severe humanitarian crises

-What is the Crisis About?
+What Is the Crisis About?

-Background Story Leading to the Conflict
+Background to the Conflict

 Child at spice market - Khartoum - Sudan. © Abdulaziz Mohammed